pablodecm/paper-inferno/paper/paper.md

 closed form so
 the general task of finding a low-dimensional sufficient summary statistic cannot be tackled directly.
-Furthermore, a low-dimensional summary statistic will not exist in general for a given problem.
+Furthermore, a low-dimensional sufficient statistic will not exist in general for a given problem.
 The concept of sufficiency is important to understand why probabilistic classification has been used as proxy task to obtain summary statistics for mixture-model problems when nuisance parameters